dissemin/dissemin/doc/proposal.md

 Meanwhile, universities adopt open access policies to foster green open access, but lack tools to enforce them.
 When a university runs an institutional repository, it is easy to get the list of publications in the repository, but it is much harder to find the missing ones without requiring the researchers to report them manually.
-Neither researchers nor universities have a simple way to get the list of their publications that are not available in any repository.
+Policies might even not specify one particular repository where every production should be deposited, but accept a wide range of such repositories, making the search for missing papers even harder.

 Our goal is to solve these two problems: easing deposits in repositories and providing tools for open access policies.
 To do so, we build a system that leverages various metadata sources to get the publications list of researchers affiliated to a given university.
 The tool helps researchers to upload their papers and universities to measure the availability of their research output in open repositories.
-The key feature is that the system is not a repository itself and is not tied to a particular repository, but more a form of search engine.
+The key feature is that the system is not a repository itself and is not tied to a particular repository, but is more a form of search engine.

 We first give a quick tour of the tool, implemented as a web platform.
 Then, we review the technical and administrative challenges behind the project.
 Finally, we hope that the questions and reactions